 Cover a single wall in a fresh coat of chalkboard paint to make an artful statement in a small bathroom, which is not only a great small bathroom idea, but a handy source of entertainment while you’re in there.
 Let this Rhode Island home serve as the perfect bathroom inspo.

 Bring a pop of color and contrast to your small bathroom by painting your baseboards and door trim in a bright hue.
 The owner of this Kansas City home nailed this design trick.

 Maximize a small, awkwardly shaped bathroom by covering the walls with some playful wallpaper, as we saw in this charming house in Edinburgh, Scotland.

 Place a few gorgeous leafy green houseplants in your small bathroom to naturally energize the space—and purify the air.
 This Albuquerque, New Mexico home proves that it’s very easy being green (her vibrant shower curtain that’s beloved by Apartment Therapy editors doesn’t hurt, either!).

-A bold shade of bright fuchsia wall paint turns even the smallest of powder rooms into a glamorous scene, as we saw in a very colorful Minneapolis, Minnesota loft.
+A bold shade of bright fuchsia wall paint turns even the smallest of powder rooms into a glamorous scene, as we saw in a very colorful Minneapolis loft.

-In this dramatic Brooklyn brownstone, a gallery wall composed of small but stately mirrors brings a touch of grandeur to a tiny powder room.
+In this dramatic Brooklyn brownstone, small but stately twin mirrors bring a touch of grandeur to a small bathroom.

 Dark walls allow flashy gold-finished fixtures to shine in a small bathroom, as we found in an Art Deco-inspired Indiana home, which hits a high note in our book.